 1. Plan ahead and research

-I would recommend finding out where the main places are at your destination in advance, so you don’t wander around like an idiot.
+I would recommend finding out where the main places are at your destination in advance, so you don’t wander around looking lost and unsure.
 At minimum book the first night before your arrival.

 “Don’t trust naysayers.
 People will try to convince you that you shouldn’t go somewhere or do something, but they will often rely on their own fears, rather than reality.
 If you want to learn more about a certain location before making plans, talk to female travelers and local females who have been there themselves.” says Nina Sodin of Roaming Pencil.

 2. Arrive at a new place during daylight